developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/api/importprofile/index.md

 Introduced in DataWedge 6.7.

-Used to import a Profile, which contains configuration settings for a particular application.
+Used to import a Profile, which contains DataWedge configuration settings for a particular application.

-### Import Behavior
+### Intent Behavior

-* When the `IMPORT_CONFIG` intent is called, it checks the `FOLDER_PATH` for the presence of configuration files.
+* When the `IMPORT_PROFILE` intent is called, it checks the folder specified with the `FOLDER_PATH` attribute for the presence of DataWedge database (`*.db`) files.
 If `datawedge.db` is found, DataWedge restarts with the settings stored there.
-* If a folder specified with this API contains any Profile configuration files (i.e. `dwprofile_profilename.db`) related to the newly loaded Profile, that Profile loads and the new settings are applied immediately.
+* If the specified folder contains any Profile configuration files (i.e. `dwprofile_profilename.db`) related to the newly loaded database, that Profile loads and its settings are applied immediately.
 * While the `IMPORT_CONFIG` intent is running, the Auto Import function is disabled.

 [More about importing Profiles](../../settings/#importaprofile)